Ignition timing adjustment on Austin Mini

 Summary

-In the past, the distributor was commonly called delco (and the distributor cap Delco cap).
+In the past, the distributor was commonly called delco (and the distributor cap delco cap).
 Simply because Delco was one of the main manufacturers of distributors.

-An indicator light is simply a 12V bulb mounted on a socket powered by 2 electrical wires.
+A test light is simply a 12V bulb mounted on a socket powered by 2 electrical wires.
 Crocodile clips attached to the end of these wires facilitate connection.

 Advertisement